lifeparticle/Bengali-Alphabet/README.md

 Unused: `32` reserved code points

-Reserved code points are available for use, but are not yet assigned.
+Reserved code points are available for use but are not yet assigned.

-When a vowels is silent after a consonants we use hosonto or holonto `্` under that consonant.
+When a vowel is silent after a consonant, we use hosonto or holonto `্` under that consonant.

 ```ক্ +	অ = ক```